pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ```

 **Mitigation**
-- Implement Proper Authentication and Authorization: Ensure that the T`rackUserContentProvider` requires proper authentication and authorization before allowing any access to its data.
+- Implement Proper Authentication and Authorization: Ensure that the `TrackUserContentProvider` requires proper authentication and authorization before allowing any access to its data.
 This can be achieved by implementing permission checks and restricting access to only trusted applications.

 - Encrypt Sensitive Data: Encrypt any sensitive data stored within the content provider to add an additional layer of security, ensuring that even if access is obtained, the data remains secure.